gatsbyjs/gatsby/docs/blog/2019-11-22-getting-started-with-gatsby-cloud/index.md

 ## How are we making Gatsby Cloud better over time?

 ### We’re learning about users
-We watched 8 React developers who hadn’t ever heard of Gatsby before as they created an account on Gatsby Cloud.
+We watched 8 React developers who had never heard of Gatsby before create an account on Gatsby Cloud.
 We took careful notes, implemented new designs, and ran the usability tests _again_.

 Here’s a few screenshots from earlier designs with some notes summarizing major feedback from users.